Do you want to know?

 How you can help your kids to find happiness and contentment?

 What they need from school and education?

 And how can you help your family to thrive and flourish?

 All these questions answered with practical tips, strategies and pointers to plenty of further expert resources in my new e-Book The Positive Parenting Toolkit

-We are very fortunate to have a couple of leading lights in child psychology based here in Ballarat.
+We are fortunate to have leading lights in child psychology based here in Ballarat.
 Chelle and Jess from Blossomtree Psychology are passionate about helping families to function at their very best.
 They are always keen to share their knowledge and the resources that they use with families to make the parenting journey easier for all of us.

 - THIS POST CONTAINS AFFILIATE LINKS -

 They've given me a list of their top five parenting books filled with great tips to better understand how kids see the world and how we as as parents can work with them to ensure that they are happy and emotionally healthy, while keeping our sanity intact.